verbal-noun/dont-fall-game/README.md

 The blend is a range from 0 - 2.
 A blend value between 0 and 1 will blend skybox0 and skybox1 together, whereas a value between 1 and will blend skybox1 and skybox2 together.
 If the blend values are whole numbers (0,1,2), they correspond to the skyboxes without any blend effects.

-## Graphics pipeline

-For the SnowShader, since we used a multipass shader, after applying Phong shading at the pixel shader stage, we repeat the pixel shader stage again for the surface shader effects.

-Otherwise, the graphics pipeline was not modified in anyway.

 ```c#
 fixed4 frag (v2f i) : SV_Target
 {